German football league system: Structure

-Germany

 The German football league system is held under the jurisdiction of the nationwide German Football Association and its professional body German Football League, along with its five regional associations and their 21 state associations.

 On top of the system sits the level one 1.
 Bundesliga and the level two 2.
 Bundesliga, both organized by the professional German Football League.
 The two top flights are then followed by the level three 3.
 Liga, the lowest full professional division in Germany, organised by the German Football Association itself.

 The professional level four Regionalliga is divided into 5 regional divisions, these typically organised by one or two of the five regional associations of the German Football association, these being the Northern German Football Association, the Northeastern German Football Association, the Western German Football Association, the Southwestern Regional Football Association and the Southern German Football Association.
 For Bavaria, the Bavarian Football Association, a member state association of the Southern German Football Association, runs their top division under their own jurisdiction.

 Starting at level five, the various fully amateur divisions are usually governed by the 21 state associations.
 For the North East German Football Association and Southwestern Regional Football Association, both regional bodies still run the level five divisions under their jurisdiction.
 Their state member associations' pyramids therefore start at level six.